-From the start of the 18 month build programme, the the team worked collaboratively with Trago Mills and the design team to value engineer the project to keep it within the client’s budget without ever compromising the vision and bold ambition of Trago Mills' founder.
+From the start of the 18-month build programme, the team worked collaboratively with Trago Mills and the design team to value engineer the project to keep it within the client’s budget without ever compromising the vision and bold ambition of Trago Mills' founder.

-The 200,000 sq ft building's design is based on the Trago Mills signature design, formed of towers and mansard roofs, with specialist GRP turrets to the perimeter of the building.
+The 200,000 sq ft building's design is based on the Trago Mills signature design, formed of towers and mansard roofs.
 In addition to 11 retail units and leisure facilities in includes retail warehousing, ancillary buildings, subsidiary services and first-floor offices.
 The work also included roads around the complex, car parking and site works.

 " Kier’s experience and local knowledge is invaluable to meet the high standard required by Trago and its customers.
 The cooperation we’ve had with Kier has been first class.
 "Chairman Trago Mills